On Isodual Cyclic Codes over Finite Fields and Finite Chain Rings: Monomial Equivalence: Isodual Cyclic Codes over Finite Chain Rings from Duadic Codes

-Let $n$ be an integer such that $(n,q)=1$, so $R[x]/(x^{n}-1)$ is principal ideal ring.
-Since also the free cyclic codes over $R$ are generated by the factors of $x^n-1$~\cite{G-G}.
-Hence by a similar proof such as Proposition~ \ref{prop:equivalent} we obtain the following Proposition. \begin{prop} The cyclic code $C$ generated by $f(x)$ is equivalent to:
+Let $n$ be an integer such that $(n,q)=1$ so $R[x]/(x^{n}-1)$ is a principal ideal ring.
+The free cyclic codes over $R$ are generated by factors of $x^n-1$~\cite{G-G}, so from Theorems~\ref{prop:equivalent} and \ref{thm:equivalent2} we obtain the following theorem.